 Creeping red fescue grass seed is an important member of the cool season grass family.
 It is a beautiful shade of green and will maintain is luxurious color without extra fertilizer.
 Creeping red fescue has the ability to spread and creates excellent lawns, golf greens and turf for ground cover in landscaping.
 It is also an important grass seed for shade and performs even on sandy soils.

 Hard fescue is noted for its low growing habit and darker green color making it a premium grass for both low maintenance sites and as part of a high quality lawn mix.
 Eureka II hard fescue contains very high levels of viable endophyte giving it natural insect resistance and the ability to persist in adverse environmental conditions.
 Eureka II hard fescue grass seed is an excellent choice where erosion control is the primary focus or in areas you do not want to mow.

 Legacy is our premier fine fescue grass seed blend with three different varieties to give you the best turf possible.
 This elite blend combines hard fescue, chewings fescue, and creeping red fescue to give you the immaculate fine fescue lawn that you have been looking for.
-High quality look for a very low price!
+Also makes a great shade grass!